The Gatehouse Mausoleum: Description

-The site is awkward, tucked into the area between the existing gatehouse and the curve of Princess Park Drive, which guides the curve of the fan-shaped roof.
-From Princess Park Drive visitors can experience the undulating angles of the roof, which comes to a point as the site tightens.
+The site is located between the existing gatehouse and Princes Park Drive, which guides the curve of the fan-shaped roof.
 The roof is corrugated, a nod towards traditional Australian architecture, and is punctuated with irregular skylights that serve as the only light for the interior space.
-This creates a sense of otherworldly light within the space, emphasizing the spiritual aspects of the crypts.

-The ceiling is made of plywood panels which emphasize the angles of the fan roof, blurring the line between interior and exterior space within the site.
+Between the gatehouse and the mausoleum is an expanse of glass punctuated with thin vertical columns.
+The glass ceiling is frosted and patterned with clear crosses.
 The crosses on the ceiling were designed by Philip Harmer and Andrew Ferguson, of Stained Glass Art, and were made handmade or mouth-blown stained glass.
 The only source of electronic light in the space are security lights.

-Between the gatehouse and the mausoleum is an expanse of glass punctuated with thin vertical columns.
-The glass ceiling is frosted and patterned with clear crosses.
-As the light passes through these and falls upon the paved floor it invokes images of military burial sites and their rows of pale crosses.
-The mausoleum itself is tucked just under the roof line of the gatehouse creating a connection between the two separate structures, yet encouraging flow between them.

-The exterior is composed primarily of polished granite and custom made pyramid shaped bricks which add a contrasting set of textures to the façade.
-Three rows of walls run from east to west on the site and demarcate and divide the galleries within, while the colour of the pyramid bricks is reminiscent of the tiles on the historical gatehouse beside the mausoleum creating a visual connection between the two exteriors.
-From the gate the view is of three overlapping walls distinguished by a series of cast bronze panels, each its own gallery.
-The galleries offer serene views of the cemetery beyond.
-Each has a stainless steel mesh gate with black steel frames to close it at the end of the day, the only real means of dividing the crypts from the outside.
+The exterior is composed primarily of polished granite and pyramid-shaped bricks.
+Three rows of walls run from east to west on the site and demarcate and divide the galleries within.
+The walls are distinguished by a series of cast bronze panels, each its own gallery.
+Each has a stainless steel mesh gate with black steel frames.

-The granite shutters of the crypts are made of the same blocks of granite as the exterior, but polished to a higher shine to demarcate a change in space.
-Each features area enough for a plaque and small holders for flowers to honor those who are resting within.